Accelerated Reinforcement Learning for Temporal Logic Control Objectives: Introduction

-\textbf{Contribution:} \textit{First}, we propose a model-based RL algorithm that can quickly learn control policies for \textit{unknown} MDPs and LTL control objectives. \textit{Second}, we demonstrate how the automaton representation of any LTL task can be leveraged to enhance sample-efficiency. \textit{Third}, we show that policy improvement is guaranteed during training. \textit{Fourth}, we provide comparative experiments demonstrating the sample efficiency of the proposed method against related RL methods for LTL objectives.
+\textbf{Contribution:} \textit{First}, we propose a model-based RL algorithm that can quickly learn control policies for \textit{unknown} MDPs and LTL control objectives. \textit{Second}, we demonstrate how the automaton representation of any LTL task can be leveraged to enhance sample-efficiency. \textit{Third}, we provide comparative experiments demonstrating the sample efficiency of the proposed method against related RL methods for LTL objectives.